baserproject/ucmitz/plugins/bc-content-link/README.md

-# BcEditorTemplate plugin for baserCMS
+# BcContentLink plugin for baserCMS

 ## Installation